 Aristotle said that he asked questions in response to other people’s views, while Socrates focused on disciplined questioning to get to the truth of the matter.
 Ultimately questions spark imagination, conjure emotions, and create more questions.
 The questions asked by a teacher or professor are sometimes more glaringly valuable than the information transferred to the students.
 If students are the ones gathering that information then they’re the ones learning it and student-driven learning cements lessons into the students’ mind making any lesson more powerful with this strategy.
 The questions are unrestricted and open the mind up to unfettered thought, perfect for innovation and understanding.
-Logical Questions The addition of philosophical questioning to mathematics enhances critical thinking in every learner.
-1. 2.
-3. 4.
-5. 6.
 CyberWise Privacy Glog: citizenship, digital, İnternet, internet, online, privacy, safety, security, technology.

 Definition Of Digital Citzenship.
 The Definition Of Digital Citizenship by Terry Heick As more and more students interact digitally–with content, one another, and various communities–the concept of digital citizenship becomes increasingly important.

 The games came in the form of a simulation of the digital world we live in and provides kids with an informed understanding of the implications involved in creating digital identities.
-Digital Compass is available as a web-based tool to be played online, the iOS and Android app is expected to be released soon.
-The game starts with a short introductory video about the game after which kids are prompted to select a character and dive in with it in its digital world.
-While creating a story for the selected character, students will engage with a variety of thinking and conceptual skills.
 Outreach Cybersafety presentations and workshops for schools and families: Cybersmart.
 What is Outreach?

 Project Information Literacy: Smart Talks.
 Howard Rheingold: "Crap Detection 101: Required Coursework" Project Information Literacy, "Smart Talks," no. 5, January 3, 2011 Subscribe our Smart Talk RSS feed Printer-friendly version Photo Credit: Judith Maas Rheingold If one word captures Howard Rheingold's writing about the political, cultural, and social impact of new technologies, that word is prescient.

 The Partnership for 21st Century Skills lists three types: Learning Skills Critical Thinking Creative Thinking Collaborating Communicating.
 Thoughtful Learning: Curriculum for 21st Century Skills, Inquiry, Project-Based Learning, and Problem-Based Learning.
 How to Spot Fake News (and Teach Kids to Be Media Savvy) SNOPES: definitive fact-checking.
 Fake news.
 It's complicated. - First Draft News.